prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 #### Example: Connecting to Supabase with JDBC URL

-This example demonstrates how to read data from a Supabase PostgreSQL table using the Transaction Pooler and JDBC connection type.
+This example demonstrates how to read data from a Supabase PostgreSQL table using the Transaction Pooler and JDBC connection.

 ```prolog
 % Bind the 'owns' concept to the Supabase PostgreSQL database using JDBC URL